AdobeDocs/uxp-photoshop-plugin-samples/wasm-rust-sample/README.md

 This plugin is a starting point for leveraging Rust and WebAssembly in your UXP plugins.
 It comes defined with most of the dependencies you need to get started.
 As this plugin does rely on the [Rust Programming Language](https://www.rust-lang.org/), an environment configured for Rust development will be required before this will be usable in Photoshop.

-**Note:** As part of working with the current limitations of UXP the Rust/WebAssembly build process within this plugin has _many_ unconventional ways of getting things done.

-If you happen to be leveraging Rust/WebAssembly in a more traditional manner, please checkout tools such as [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen/) and [wasm-pack](https://github.com/rustwasm/wasm-pack) that the Rust development team are actively working on.

 # Configuration